itplr-kosit/validator/README.md

 ### Daemon-Mode

-You can also start the validator as an HTTP-Server.
+You can also start the validator as a HTTP-Server.
 Just start it in _Daemon-Mode_ with the `-D` option.

 ```shell
 java -jar  validationtool-<version>-standalone.jar  -s <scenario-config-file> -D